 These days USB is the standard for serial interfaces.
 USB 2.0 is used, the old USB 1.1 is too slow.
-Both your PC and the operating system must support USB 2.0 (Windows XP service pack 2 or higher, Windows 7 etc.).
+Both your PC and the operating system must support USB 2.0 (Windows >= XP service pack 2 or higher).